brandimarte/satisfyme/README.md

 ## The X Algorithm ##

-The [X algorithm from D. Knuth][KnuthDLX] is a backtracking search algorithm that can be applied to a class of combinatorial puzzle problems, such as to find all solutions of an exact cover problem.
+The [X algorithm from D. Knuth][KnuthDLX] is a backtracking search algorithm that can be applied to a class of combinatorial puzzle problems, that is to find all solutions of an exact cover problem.
 It's based on a technique called *dancing links*: given a pointer *x* to an element from a double linked list, and let *L*[*x*] and *R*[*x*] be the pointers to the precedent and posterior elements, respectively, then the removal of *x* from the list is given by the operations:

     L[R[x]] <- L[x]